CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-Version control allows you to keep track of your work and helps you to easily explore the changes you have made, be it data, coding scripts, notes, etc.
+1. Version control
+2. Backup of work
+3. Collaboration

 ## Question 9